-But sadly, many couples do not have an opportunity to experience that joy, and do not have a baby to hold in their arms.
+Many couples do not have an opportunity to experience the joy of parenting, and do not have a baby to hold in their arms.
 Over ten percent of couples are unable to achieve a pregnancy within one year of trying.
 That’s over 7 million couples in this country.
 And that leads to the sometimes rocky journey of infertility and its treatment.

 The miracle of new life still holds many mysteries.
 But we do know a number of things that must happen, and happen just right.
 A mature healthy egg must release from a woman’s ovary.
 Healthy sperm must find its way to the egg.
 The fertilized embryo must find its way to a healthy uterine landing place, and develop a connection with mother’s blood supply in order to continue to grow.
 Problems at any point along the way may keep pregnancy from happening.